fwolfst/infobar/README.md

 ## Usage

+### Basic

+In its simplest form, `Infobar` just shows `progress` measured in steps, where the "result" of each iteration does not matter.

     > Infobar(total: 23)
     ░░░░░░░░░░ Infobar 6/23 in 00:00:05, ETA 00:00:17 @17:43:37 –
     > 23.times { +infobar; sleep 1 }